damixth/React-calculator/README.md

 # React calculator App

-This is a basic calculator web application.
+This is a basic calculator web application created using react.

 ## Available Scripts